verboompj/Networking/RD Gateway - RDP over SSL.md

 https://nedimmehic.org/2018/03/26/remote-desktop-services-2016-gateway/

-Most of these How-ToS use a self signed certificate, in our case we don't have to, as we purchased a domainname and cert.
+Most of these How-To's use a self signed certificate, in our case we don't have to, as we purchased a domainname and cert.
 Select Existing Certificate for all roles/servers in this dialog : and import your Certificate accordingly for all roles

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/54.png)